 With less than seven years until the Brisbane 2032 Olympics and Paralympics, Ella is emerging in new generation of swim stars at an exciting time for Australian sport.

-While Ella hopes to continue performing her best on the international stage, she’s also proud to be preparing for life after sport.
+While Ella hopes to continue performing her best on the international stage, she’s also proud to be preparing for life and a meaningful career after sport.

 CQUniversity is a leading university in SPORT (Sport and exercise, Physical activity, Occupational and Rehabilitation Therapies), and its SPORT Strategy 2025-2028 commits to collaboration with grassroots, government and industry partners for high performance and community engagement outcomes.